prediabetes

 The good news is that prediabetes is often reversible if treated early.

-Prediabetes and insulin resistance: what's the connection?
+Prediabetes and insulin resistance: why blood sugar rises

 Insulin resistance is almost always the main cause of prediabetes.